Bummbumm6/wimmelbild/README.md

 32-bit versions will need to be directly run with python or self-built with PyInstaller

 Image format with Emojis, symbols and letters that is completely pointless other than annoying the hell out of your friends?
 Count me in!

+PNG TO Wimmelbild coming soon

+Sample Wimmelbild files in